cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     if level <= last_level
       return False

-    # Check that prefixes are suffixes of the last level's prefixes,
+    # Check that prefixes are suffixes of the last level's prefixes.
-    # unless the last level was 0 (and therefore had no prefixes).
-    if last_level > 0:
     for prefix in prefixes:
       last_prefix = get_ancestor(prefix, level, last_level)
       if last_prefix not in last_prefixes_set:
         return False  # Current prefix not a suffix of last level's prefixes.

     return True
 ~~~